 - Dr Anita Bourke (Radiologist).

-- Hook-wire guided localization (the standard treatment).
-This is when a hook-wire is placed in the breast on the day of breast conserving surgery by a radiologist.
+A hookwire is placed in the breast on the day of breast-conserving surgery by a radiologist.

-Participants are followed for up to 5 years post-surgery in order to evaluate clinical and cosmetic outcomes, disease recurrence and patient satisfaction.
-A cost benefit analysis will also be undertaken.
+Participants were followed up for 5 years post-surgery to evaluate clinical and cosmetic outcomes, disease recurrence and patient satisfaction.

 ctDNA PILOT STUDY